lgastako/llm-commit/README.md

 - [ ] Prevent it from pulling in changes to lock files, etc.
 - [ ] Add support for other SCM systems
+- [ ] Implement -y flag to automatically commit the changes